-DC738 (DC238) • The Complete Disciple.
+DC738 • The Complete Disciple.
 Discusses discipleship within the context of a consistent and thorough biblical theology.
-Students will develop a biblical rationale for the divinely designed process of spiritual growth as well as an understanding and motivation to spur the process along.
-Teachings concerning the person and work of Jesus Christ will be investigated as significant truths for the daily walk of Christ's disciples.
+Students develop a biblical rationale for the divinely designed process of spiritual growth as well as an understanding and motivation to spur the process along.
+Teachings concerning the person and work of Jesus Christ are investigated as significant truths for the daily walk of Christ's disciples.
 Four hours.

-DC741 (DC240) • Ministering to Adults.
+DC741 • Ministering to Adults.
 This course is an examination of adult developmental life cycles (including transitions), with attention given to specific ways the congregation can minister to adults in each life stage.
 Students conduct contextual studies on particular areas of adult programming such as ministry to singles, ministry to women, and ministry to senior adults.
 The impact of motivation and learning theory on the improvement of instruction and learner achievement is considered.
 Models of effective church and parachurch programs to adults are studied.
 Adult ministry plans, both developmental and functional, are developed.
 Four hours.

-DC742 (DC242) • Ministering to Families.

-Students will study the sociology of the family with special concentration on problems of the contemporary American family.
-Problems such as mobility, divorce, unemployment, and changing sexual ethics will be discussed.
-New forms of the family will be studied in light of the Scriptures.
-Church ministries to various styles of family life will be developed and analyzed.
-Students will seek to answer the question of how the church can meet the needs of families in the 21st century.
+DC742 • Ministering to Families.
+Students study the sociology of the family with special concentration on problems of the contemporary American family.
+Problems such as mobility, divorce, unemployment, and changing sexual ethics are discussed.
+New forms of the family are studied in light of the Scriptures.
+Church ministries to various styles of family life are developed and analyzed.
+Students seek to answer the question of how the church can meet the needs of families in the 21st century.
 (Cognate credit with PC742.)
 Four hours.